Script-Whiz/Data_projects_TripleTen/README.md

 ##### Models Used:
 - **Decision Tree Classifier**: For classification using decision tree algorithms.
 - **Logistic Regression**: For binary classification problems.
+- **Random Forest Classifier**: For ensemble classification using multiple decision trees

 ##### Link to open final .ipynb file:
   - [Sprint8_Churn_Beta](https://github.com/Script-Whiz/Sprint8_Churn_Beta/blob/main/notebooks/Sprint8_BetaBank_Churn_ver6.ipynb)

+## Sprint7_Intro_MachineLearning
+Supervised Learning, and hypertuning of models for MegaLine Phone Company.
+Using EDA and Data Visualization to find which phone plan is best: Smart or Ulta  Scoring used: Accuracy

+##### Libraries used:
+- **Pandas**: For data manipulation and analysis.
+- **Scikit-learn**: For machine learning tasks including training, metrics, and model selection.
+- **Plotly Express**: For interactive data visualizations.

+##### Models Used:
+- **Decision Tree Classifier**: For classification tasks using a decision tree approach.
+- **Logistic Regression**: For binary classification problems.
-- **Random Forest Classifier**: For ensemble classification using multiple decision trees
+- **Random Forest Classifier**: For ensemble classification using multiple decision trees.